Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

   Ensure "Anonymous" is selected.
 Click Connect.

-5. Your dashboard should then load and include all the resources from Azure or Arc for the scriptions you associate with the login used in the Azure Resource graph connector.
+5. Your dashboard should then load and include all the resources from Azure or Arc for the subscriptions you associate with the login used in the Azure Resource Graph connector.
 Save your new Power BI dashboard as a PBIX file.

 ![Screenshot showing how to save dashboard](./pbi_save_screenshot.png)